djccarew/watson-dojo-pm-tester/README.md

   4. Enter _Watson ML Integration_ as the project name and click **Create**.

-  5. On the right click on Browse to upload the data file you’ll use to create a predictive model.
+  5. On the right, in the Files section, click on Browse to upload the data file you’ll use to create a predictive model.

   ![Import Data][12]